 According to Louis, eight deals like this have already happened this year.
 The average premium for these transactions was 49%.
 One company was bought for a 56% premium.
 Another for a 58% premium.
 A few weeks ago, a large miner paid an 89% premium to buy a small Canadian gold company.

 • To have a shot at these huge gains, you have to act soon…

 With gold prices up 27% in 2016, miners can afford to do takeovers for the first time in years.

 Because of this, we could see many more deals in the coming months.
 And that could mean explosive gains for investors who own the right stocks.

 To make the most of this rare opportunity, we recommend you sign up for International Speculator.

 This short video explains how to access Louis’ top investing ideas.
 It also reveals the “unusual” method Louis uses to find gold stocks with massive upside.
+This secret strategy has already handed International Speculator readers 12 100%+ gains this year.
 To learn more, watch this FREE presentation.

 Chart of the Day